dev-hd11/pytextgame/SECURITY.md

 Please also attach some evidence such as screenshots or explainations so that we can go deep into it.

 ## Notes
-All security updates will be applied to the Pantera v2 Tigris FULL.
+All security updates will be applied to the Pantera v2 Tigris FULL - 2.0.0 .
 This version will be launched soon.